kenstercc/Bilmatic/README.md

        - Contract maintain for standard billing
        - Calculator (what-if fee calculation)

   * for the purpose of the demo, use "company01" as the Entity.
 Sub-Entity and Account is not necessary.
+For billing item 1 - 3 enter item quantity, for 4 - 6 enter account value.

 ## Contributing
 #### We welcome contributions!
 To contribute, follow these steps: